 In the European Union (EU), the European Securities and Markets Authority (ESMA) is the organism that contributes to the stability of the EU’s financial system by trying to provide the necessary guidelines for a high level of harmonized protection for investors.
 It ensures you are alerted to any investment that may not suit your needs and risk profile and that your interests are firmly at the centre of any financial institution’s business model.

 In combination with other European Supervisory Authorities (the European Banking Authority and the European Insurance and Occupational Pensions Authority), ESMA promotes supervision convergence between several financial entities within the EU.

-In summary, these are its two main purposes:
+In summary, these are its two primary purposes:

 - “It ensures the consistent treatment of investors across the Union, enabling an adequate level of protection of investors through effective regulation and supervision”;

 - “Secondly, it promotes equal conditions of competition for financial service providers”.

 Still, it does not pay you if your online broker commits fraud, administrative malpractice or operational errors.
 That’s where the next section comes into action!

 The Directive 97/9/EC of the European Parliament, established in 1997, widely known as the Investor Compensation Scheme Directive, forces every EU country to create at least one Investor Compensation Scheme (ICS) and ensure minimum protection of €20,000 per institution and investor.